composer/composer/doc/03-cli.md

 * **--no-scripts:** Skips execution of scripts defined in `composer.json`.
 * **--no-progress:** Removes the progress display that can mess with some terminals or scripts which don't handle backspace characters.
-* **--with-dependencies:** Update also dependencies of packages in the argument list, except those which are root requirements.
+* **--with-dependencies (-w):** Update also dependencies of packages in the argument list, except those which are root requirements.
-* **--with-all-dependencies:** Update also dependencies of packages in the argument list, including those which are root requirements.
+* **--with-all-dependencies (-W):** Update also dependencies of packages in the argument list, including those which are root requirements.
 * **--optimize-autoloader (-o):** Convert PSR-0/4 autoloading to classmap to get a faster autoloader.
 This is recommended especially for production, but can take a bit of time to run, so it is currently not done by default.